rahul2512/MoCap_ML_workflow/README.md

 ## Model Details
+This file contains the code corresponding to the article "Machine Learning Workflows for Motion Capture-driven Biomechanical Modelling".
+This work rigorously implements and critically evaluate the performance of various popular ML models for mapping optical motion capture inputs to musculoskeletal outputs.
+Finally, this research provides first-ever checklist of best practices for ML research in biomechanical modelling, the LearnABLE (Learning mAchines for BiomechanicaL modElling) checklist.

 ### Model Description

-This file contains the code corresponding to the article "Machine Learning Workflows for Motion Capture-driven Biomechanical Modelling" This work rigorously implements and critically evaluate the performance of various popular ML models for mapping optical motion capture inputs to musculoskeletal outputs.
-Finally, this research provides first-ever checklist of best practices for ML research in biomechanical modelling, the LearnABLE (Learning mAchines for BiomechanicaL modElling) checklist.

-{{ model_description | default("", true) }}

 - **Developed by:** {{Vikranth Harthikote Nagaraja, Rahul Sharma, Abhishek Dasgupta and Challenger Mishra}}
 - **Funded by [optional]:** {{This project made use of data originally collected for a previous study funded by the _Research Councils UK (RCUK) Digital Economy Programme grant number EP/G036861/1_ (Oxford Centre for Doctoral Training in Healthcare Innovation) and the _Wellcome Trust Affordable Healthcare in India Award (Grant number 103383/B/13/Z)_.
 CM's Fellowship is supported through the Accelerate Program for Scientific Discovery at the Computer Laboratory, University of Cambridge.
 We also acknowledge funding from the _Swiss National Science Foundation_ (grant number 200020 182184, supporting RS and Article Processing Charges) and the computational resources provided by _SCITAS, EPFL_.}}
 - **License:** {{ license | default("[More Information Needed]", true)}}